koratkar/10y/writing-plan.md

 1. Start by writing for publications
 2. Write insightful and useful content: generate readers
 3. Create a public persona which functions as marketing to compound readers

+2022-02-02: I've been writing a lot of fiction recently, in the style of Neal Stephenson.
+Some of my non-fiction emulates Taleb, that's been fun.